hm-lang/core/proposals/README.md

 ```

 Note that `assert` logic is always run, even in non-debug code.
 To only check statements
-in the debug binary, use `debug->assert`, which has the same signature as `assert`.
+in the debug binary, use `debug assert`, which has the same signature as `assert`.
 Using
-`debug->assert` is not recommended, except to enforce the caller contract of private/protected
+`debug assert` is not recommended, except to enforce the caller contract of private/protected
 methods.
 For public methods, `assert` should always be used to check arguments.
 Note also
 that `assert` will throw the correct error subclass for the module that it is in;
-`debug->assert` will throw a `debug->error` to help indicate that it is not a production error.
+`debug assert` will throw a `debug error` to help indicate that it is not a production error.

 TODO: try/catch/finally